August 03, 2015

 What are your thoughts on LID regulations?
 Do any challenges or solutions stand out to you?

-*For more information on funding options, check out our public finance services.
+*For more information on funding options, check out our special district finance services.
 Download a related white paper by our public finance team, Are You Reimbursing Developers for Construction of Public Infrastructure?
 5 Things You Need to Know About Acquisition Audits.